Heinz Pernet: Postwar, Hitler putsch and process

 After the war, Pernet was a member of the Guard Cavalry Rifle Division until the spring of 1923, when he moved to Munich.
 There he came into contact with the NSDAP through his stepfather, an early supporter of the party and acquainted to Adolf Hitler.

 In November 1923, Pernet took part in the Beer Hall Putsch in Munich.
 On the evening of 8 November he participated in the occupation of the Bürgerbräukeller and then picked up his stepfather in his villa, together with Max Erwin von Scheubner-Richter.
 On Hitler's orders, Pernet seized large sums of money (1,460 trillion Reichsmark) in the Jewish printing house Mülthaler and Parcus on the night of 8-9 November in order to distribute them to the putschists in support of the coup d'état.

 On the morning of 9 November 1923 Pernet marched to the Feldherrnhalle in the second row of the putschists (behind Hitler, Ludendorff, Scheubner-Richter, Hermann Goering, Kurt Neubauer, and Ulrich Graf).

 After the defeat of the coup by the provincial police, Pernet was able to flee.
 In the spring of 1924 he surrendered himself to the Bavarian authorities.
 From 26 February to 1 April 1924, the criminal trial for high treason took place before the People's Court of Munich I. The court acknowledged mitigating circumstances.
-Under the presiding judge Georg Neithardt he was sentenced to 15 months imprisonment for aiding and abetting treason, but served only 4 months before being pardoned and released.
+Under the presiding judge Georg Neithardt he was sentenced to 15 months imprisonment for aiding and abetting treason, but served only 4 months before being released.